traveloka/terraform-aws-resource-naming/CONTRIBUTING.md

 # Contributing

-NOTES:
+**NOTES:**
-* It is required for all your commits to be signed.
+* It is required for all of your commits to be signed, otherwise your PR will not be able to be merged.
 To know how to do so, please read: https://help.github.com/en/articles/signing-commits

 You can increase the number of this module's supported resources by adding the information about maximum character allowed for a resource name from AWS.